Jessie Eldridge: International play

 Eldridge attended Canada's National Women's Development Team selection camp in Calgary, Alberta in August 2019.
-Named to Canada's roster for the February 2020 Rivalry Series versus the United States, Eldridge made her debut with the national team on February 3, 2020 in Victoria, British Columbia.

-In April 2021, Eldridge was part of the National Women's Team Selection Camp Roster, in anticipation of the 2021 IIHF Women's World Championships.
+Named to Canada's roster for the February 2020 Rivalry Series versus the United States, Eldridge made her senior national team debut on February 3, 2020, in Victoria, British Columbia.
+Canada head coach Troy Ryan noted Eldridge's "big, strong body with an offensive flair" and stated she was being given an opportunity to prove she could crack the World Championship roster.
+In April 2021, Eldridge was part of the National Women's Team Selection Camp roster in anticipation of the 2021 IIHF Women's World Championship.
+However, she was not selected for the final tournament roster and supported Team Canada as they defeated the United States 3–2 in overtime to win gold.